-2. Go for a hike.
-Whether you have a baby or a teenager, there’s a hike for your family in the Boston area.
-Stay close to home at the Middlesex Fells or Blue Hills Reservation, or venture farther afield to try the Crane Beach Dunes.
+Whether families have a baby or a teenager, there’s a hike that's perfect in the Boston area.
+Stay close to home at the Middlesex Fells or Blue Hills Reservation, or venture farther out to try the Crane Beach Dunes.

 Hike over to Stone Hill at The Clark - Williamstown.
 Photo courtesy of Massachusetts Office of Travel & Tourism